 Searching the county jail roster and contacting local law enforcement provides a thorough starting point.
 The Prosecutor’s Office OPRA FAQ page gives helpful context on OPRA policies that may impact records requests.

-Look Up Arrests & Obtain Police Reports Through Police Departments in Bergen County
+Track Down Details of Arrests & Access Police Reports Through Police Departments in Bergen County

 Fort Lee Police Department